 Single & Family Memberships allows members access to; guided tours, the tower and the new Gordon Graham Gallery and Theatre while CLLS summer staff are on-site.

-Membership includes; a quarterly newsletter, event invitations, opportunities to volunteer, access to our Exclusive Tour, and to Porphyry Island guest-house.
-On June 11th, 2016 our annual lighthouse clean-up took place with 30 volunteers busy painting and preparing the site for summer visitors. (see Calendar for update on upcoming events) Being a member is more than paying for something and getting a card in the mail, it’s about being part of something that’s going somewhere.
+Membership includes; a quarterly newsletter, event invitations, opportunities to volunteer, access to our Lighthouse Tour, and to Porphyry Island guest-house.
+On June 4th, 2016 our annual lighthouse clean-up took place with 30 volunteers busy painting and preparing the site for summer visitors. (see Calendar for update on upcoming events) Being a member is more than paying for something and getting a card in the mail, it’s about being part of something that’s going somewhere.

 As the lighthouse group expands its footprint and builds the lighthouse trail eastward from the city of Thunder Bay, memberships help keep interested people informed, while providing a little revenue for CLLS to help pay monthly insurance installments, or assisting in the hiring more summer students.
 Every little bit helps.